Dean Simonton: Professional service

+Research

+Simonton's research examines cognitive, personal, developmental, social, and cultural factors that underpin eminence and creativity.
+He employs archival data analysis techniques, including cross-cultural, transhistorical, biographical, and content analytical measures.
+His historiometric analyses shed light on eminent personalities, notable events, and creative products throughout history.
+He has also conducted laboratory experiments, mathematical models, meta-analyses, and other more mainstream methods.
+Additionally, Simonton explores the history of psychology, particularly focusing on the psychology of science and eminent scientists.

 One of his findings was that the 10 years' experience of deliberate practice is not a rule, but an average with significant variation around the mean.
 He found that the people who achieved the greatest lifetime productivity and highest levels of eminence required the least amount of time to achieve expertise.
 He also found that while too much expertise can hurt one's chances of greatness, the downsides of overtraining in one domain can be ameliorated by the acquisition of expertise among numerous different domains.

 He also found that an association of creativity with psychopathic traits was more apparent in artists than in scientists, and that artists who operate in expressive, subjective, or romantic styles display more psychopathology than those who operate in classical or academic styles.

 In 2006, he published a paper that ranked the IQ, Openness, Intellectual Brilliance, and Leadership of all past 42 US presidents.